Greg Finak [email protected]

 We can also perform partial builds of a subset of files in a package by toggling the

 This can be done with the following API:

 config <- yml_disable_compile(config,filenames = "file2.R") yml_write(config, path = path_to_package) # write modified yml to the package. configuration: files: file1.Rmd: enabled: yes file2.R: enabled: no objects: - object1 - object2 render_root: tmp: '745175'

 Note that the modified configuration needs to be written back to the package source directory in order for the changes to take effect.

 The consequence of toggling a file to

 enable: no is that it will be skipped when the package is rebuilt, but the data will still be retained in the package, and the documentation will not be altered.

-This is useful in situations where we have multiple data sets, and want to re-run one script to update a specific data set, but not the other scripts because they may be too time consuming, for example.
+This is useful in situations where we have multiple data sets, and we want to re-run one script to update a specific data set, but not the other scripts because they may be too time consuming.

 We may have situations where we have mutli-script pipelines.
 There are two ways to share data among scripts.